vsavkin/serializers/README.md

       get fullName => "$firstName $lastName";
     }

-You can define a serializer for this model as follows:
+We can define a serializer for this model as follows:

     class PersonSerializer extends Serializer<Person>{}